Project-Pandora-Game/pandora-assets/CONTRIBUTING.md

   - Author allows anyone to make fixes to the current behaviour of the asset.
   - Author requests that no other changes are done to this asset by others.
 - `Ask first`
-  - Author requests to be asked before any changes are done to this asset at all.
+  - Author requests to be asked before any changes are done to this asset.
 - `No Changes`
   - Author requests that no changes are done to this asset at all.

 # Reuse policy

 Authors can choose from multiple policies how they prefer their asset to be reusable by other asset creators for their assets.
-Note, that author allows their asset to be reused, the reused parts are considered part of the new asset and under control of its author.
+Note, that if the author allows their asset to be reused, the reused parts are considered part of the new asset and under discretion of its author.

 Authors can choose from the following policies for their asset:
 - `Free to use`